junland/jlab-infrastructure/ansible/README.md

 ## Roles

 `base` - Common base configuration role.
-`load-balancer` - Load balancer role to route various network services.
+`gateway` - Gateway role to route various network services.
+`apps` - Various applications that I like to run.

 ## How to use.